idealparable/BibleQ/DidLazarusWriteJohn.md

   I see it a lot with those who promote various heresies like Unitarianism too.

-  For example, the argument that since Jesus says and does only what the Father does (which we would see as clear evidence he's the same being -- of what *different* beings can this be said of?
+  For example, the argument that since Jesus says and does only what the Father orders (which we would see as clear evidence he's the same being -- of what *different* beings can this be said?
 None that I know of, but they make the bad argument nonetheless), Jesus must, they claim, be a lesser entity than God, not the same Being, and not literally God.

   Yet the very same people usually admit that the Holy Spirit *is* God, although they will deny his personhood, yet fail to do their research, evidently, to notice that the Bible also says this same thing of the Spirit (in [John 16:13-15](https://www.blueletterbible.org/lsb/jhn/16/13)).